bloxssoftware/bloxs-api/README.md

-# bloxs-api
+# Bloxs API
-Samples for the Bloxs API on bloxs.io
+Samples for the Bloxs API.
+Full documentation and Swagger definitions can be found on [bloxs.io](https://www.bloxs.io)